pgadmin-org/pgadmin4/docs/en_US/index_dialog.rst

 * Use the drop-down listbox in the *Collation* field to select a collation to use for the index.

+Use *Include columns* field to specify columns for *INCLUDE* clause of the index.
+This option is available in Postgres 11 and later.

 Click the *SQL* tab to continue.

 Your entries in the *Index* dialog generate a SQL command (see an example below).
 Use the *SQL* tab for review; revisit or switch tabs to make any changes to the SQL command.